michmech/EnelPortal/README.md

 ## Documentation

-- The structure of the potal's dictionary catalog is explained in the [Curator's manual](http://www.dictionaryportal.eu/en/crtr/).
+- The structure of the portal's dictionary catalog is explained in the [Curator's manual](http://www.dictionaryportal.eu/en/crtr/).

 - Some [technical documentation](https://github.com/michmech/EnelPortal/wiki/Technical-Documentation) is available in this GitHub repository's wiki.